 Your device’s location services settings can be configured from Settings > Privacy & Security > Location Services, and from here, you can put a stop to unwanted location access so that only selected apps and services can use it.

 Here are some tips related to configuring location services on your iPhone, iPad, Mac, or other devices:

 - When configuring apps that are allowed to use your location, use the “While Using” option as much as possible rather than “Always” because this way, the app can only use your location when you have the app open and not in the background without your knowledge.

 - Set apps that you don’t want using your location to “Never” so that your location is never shared with those services.

-- Allow necessary system services, but disable unwanted system services – things like Wi-Fi calling, motion calibration & fitness, compass calibration, and Find my iPhone are somewhat necessary, but frequent locations, share my location, and location-based iAds aren’t necessarily important, so turn off the non-important ones.
+- Allow necessary system services – things like Wi-Fi calling, motion calibration & fitness, compass calibration, and Find my iPhone, but disable unwanted system services like frequent locations, share my location, and location-based iAds.

 By fine-tuning these features, which may take multiple attempts of trial and error to get the best happy median between function and privacy, you can help block unwanted location tracking when you use your device for everyday activities.